Paul Jaeger, Gunsmith, Inventor

 Paul Jaeger was a great help to his parents and his brothers during difficult times and he tried hard to send his father as many orders as he could.
 Many “Care Packages” were a great help for the family in Germany after the end of World War II.
 American gun owners will remember him for his reasonably priced bolt action rifles which he could supply when the bigger factories had not yet converted to peacetime production.

 When the company closed its doors in Jenkintown, all gun records had to be turned over to the Government.
 Only the rifles that have the inscription “Paul Jaeger, Jenkintown Pa.” on the barrel are considered genuine Jaeger rifles.
 The month and year of production can usually be found under the buttplate or recoil pad with the letter FRV, the initials of the stock maker Fritz Voigt, and the month and year when the rifle was made.

-In this Archive you will find an article about Paul Jaeger and the other Jaeger Gun Makers, thanks to the permission from Michael Petrov, the author, and Precision Shooting Magazine, the publisher.We have much more information about Paul Jaeger and will publish it together with reprints of Jaeger catalogs as an Almanac in the near future.
+Below you will find an article about Paul Jaeger and the other Jaeger Gun Makers, thanks to the permission from Michael Petrov, the author, and Precision Shooting Magazine, the publisher.We have much more information about Paul Jaeger and will publish it together with reprints of Jaeger catalogs as an Almanac in the near future.

 Click Here to view a Paul Jaeger catalog.